Gunbarrel, Colorado

 Gunbarrel is an unincorporated community and a census-designated place (CDP) located in and governed by Boulder County, Colorado, United States.
 The CDP is a part of the Boulder, CO Metropolitan Statistical Area.
-The population of the Gunbarrel CDP was 9,263 at the United States Census 2010.
-The Boulder post office (Zip Code 80301) and Longmont and Niwot post offices (Zip Code 80503) serve the area.
+The population of the Gunbarrel CDP was 9,554 at the 2020 United States census.
+The Boulder (Zip Code 80301) and Longmont (Zip Code 80503) post offices serve the area.

 Geography

 Gunbarrel is northeast of the city of Boulder proper, separated by a buffer area of private agricultural lands and publicly owned open space.
 The buffer areas provide over two miles (3 km) of separation over changing elevations.
 This reduces the impact of the Boulder Municipal Airport and the Boulder County Sheriff's Department facilities (including the county jail), which are located on the southern side of the buffer.

-Two reservoirs operated by the Boulder and Left Hand Irrigation Company are located in central Gunbarrel.
+Two reservoirs operated by the Boulder and Left Hand Irrigation Company, are located in central Gunbarrel.
 Irrigation ditches and canals, including the Boulder and Whiterock Ditch, pass through this primarily residential area.
 The Twin Lakes Open Space, a large park which includes the two reservoirs and extends west along the ditch, is operated by the Boulder County Parks and Open Space Department.
 The park brings protected wetlands, jogging trails and green spaces directly into the urban area.
 The City of Boulder operates Eaton Park, adjacent to the west lake.
 Eaton Park includes picnic facilities, BMX jumps and additional protected wetland.
 Flood control facilities are integral to the reservoir and canal systems, but they do not eliminate the flood risk to adjacent development.

 The Gunbarrel CDP has an area of 16.340 km2, including 0.155 km2 of water.

 Natural hazards

 The principal natural hazard in Gunbarrel is flooding.
-The county Transportation Department provides floodplain information through an online request page, free of charge for property owners in the unincorporated areas of the county, including Gunbarrel.
+The county Transportation Department provides floodplain information through an online request page, free of charge for property owners in the unincorporated areas of the county.
 Boulder County participates in the National Flood Insurance Program which allows some reduction in the cost of flood insurance for residents.